 Guarantor car finance is a way for people with a poor credit history to get car finance.

-It relies on a trusted person – a guarantor – to make sure that you meet your repayments.
-If you can’t pay, the debt falls to them.
+It relies on a trusted person – a guarantor – to make sure you meet your repayments.
+If you can’t pay, the debt is then theirs.

 Looking for finance on a new car?